 unit as base types.
 This is without loss of generality, because if we have a Turing-complete type system, surely we can encode two different types that the type checker can distinguish between.)

-So, we want to show that type-checking language X is undecidable.
+Maybe you see where this is going, but let’s spell it out.
+We want to show that type-checking language X is undecidable.
 We’ll start by assuming that type-checking language X is decidable, and then show that that leads to a contradiction.

 If type-checking language X is decidable, that means that you can write a predicate